matrixzj/documentations/pages/bash/awk.md

 *ENDFILE*  — this block gets executed after processing each input file *FILENAME* — special variable having file name of current input file *nextfile* - skip remaining records from the current file being processed and move on to the next file

+[^operator1] There is no special symbol for concatenation.
+The operands are simply written side by side.
+[^operator2] The relational operators and the redirections have the same precedence level.
+Characters such as '>' serve both as relationals and as redirections; the context distinguishes between the two meanings.
+Note that the I/O redirection operators in print and printf statements belong to the statement level, not to expressions.
+The redirection does not produce an expression that could be the operand of another operator.
+As a result, it does not make sense to use a redirection operator near another operator of lower precedence without parentheses.
+Such combinations (e.g., 'print foo > a ? b : c') result in syntax errors.
+The correct way to write this statement is 'print foo > (a ? b : c)'.

 {% include links.html %}